-- Help and encourage others to learn when they are stuck or confused - Look after the learning environment - Listen carefully to the teacher and fellow students when they are talking - Be present in school from 8.20 a.m.
-3.25 p.m. (unless you have no lessons or School activities after 12:50.)
-This may change based on the impact Covid-19 has on the school day. - · Attend all morning tutor periods, House Assembly and Chapel - Inform your form tutor and your subject teachers and make arrangements to complete any work missed, if you know in advance that you will be absent - Attend games lessons on Wednesday afternoons - Commit to performing community work on a regular basis throughout Year 12.
+- Help and encourage others to learn when they are stuck or confused - Look after the learning environment - Listen carefully to the teacher and fellow students when they are talking - Be present in school from the start of your first lesson until the end of your tutor time or last lesson, depending on which is later.
+Please note that if attitude to work or attainment drops below the expected level, students may be asked to revert to a full 8:20am 3:25pm school attendance schedule. - Attend all tutor periods, House Assembly and Chapel - Inform your form tutor and your subject teachers and make arrangements to complete any work missed, if you know in advance that you will be absent - Attend games lessons on Wednesday afternoons - Commit to performing community work on a regular basis throughout Year 12.